wilsonmar/wilsonmar.github.io/_posts/2021-07-01-water-conservation.md

 I'm writing this on July 1, 2021 after seeing how Lake Mead (the largest man-made lake in the US) is reduced to 37% of capacity.
 And there are 120 F temparatures in Washington and Canada.

-The well and spring next to my house in Montana is producing less water than before.
+At my spread in Montana, the well and spring is producing less water than before.

-So this article is about how we've learned to live with less water:
+So this article is about how we're experimenting with ways to live with less water:

    * <a href="#Dish_washing">Minimal water dish washing</a> (Paper plates)
    * <a href="#DryShampoo">Waterless shampoo</a>
    * <a href="#Recirculating_ _shower">Recirculating shower</a>
+   * Filtering water from the spring
    * Large Cisterns
-   * Pee
+   * Pee around trees
    <br /><br />

 <hr />